 Access to ICE Trade Vault is strictly limited to users with valid permissions and security access.
 Participants shall only have access to their own data and data that ICE Trade Vault is required to make publicly available (“Public Data”).

-Participant, Broker and Trusted Source Access
+Participant and Trusted Source Access

 Access to the ICE SDR Service is provided to parties that have a duly executed user agreement in effect with ICE Trade Vault.